Oseec/20MinCoach/README.md

 - Wraps any service/controller operation.
 - Produces standardized error responses with timestamp, correlationId, code, and message.
-- Logs errors and security events via [LogginService](src/logging/LoggingService.ts).
+- Logs errors and security events via the [Logging layer](src/logging/LoggingService.ts).

-**Developer Guidelines**
+**How to Work with Middleware**

 - Middleware should not contain business logic; that belongs in services.
+- Middleware must remain stateless.
+If shared state is needed (e.g., logging or exception handling), implement it in the corresponding service and inject it into middleware.
 - Use transformers to map incoming DTOs to models, keeping controllers/services clean.
 - Use `ErrorMiddleware.createErrorHandler` to standardize error handling across services.
-- All new middleware must follow the singleton pattern if it holds shared state (like logging or exception handling).

 ### Business